Robust Weighted Triangulation of Causal Effects Under Model Uncertainty: Introduction

 Despite its intuitive appeal, triangulated effect estimation remains underdeveloped.
 A prominent line of work formalizes triangulation through \emph{evidence factors}, which combine p-values across multiple analyses to test causal hypotheses \citep{rosenbaum2010evidence, rosenbaum2011some, karmakar2019integrating}.
 While powerful, these approaches are fundamentally geared toward hypothesis testing rather than estimation, and rely on assumptions that are often difficult to justify in observational settings.
 In particular, they require that different analyses do not share sources of bias and that the joint distribution of p-values satisfies certain stochastic dominance properties under the null. \cite{yangstatistical} leveraged the joint convergence properties of semiparametric estimators to design a robust test of the causal null hypothesis that remains valid as long as at least one model is correct.
 However, \cite{yangstatistical} also focused on hypothesis testing rather than effect estimation.

 In this paper, we develop a general framework for triangulating causal effect estimates across multiple candidate models without requiring explicit model selection or correctness of a plurality of models, as required by voting-based triangulation procedures.
 Our approach instead assigns data-driven weights to each model based on testable implications of its identifying assumptions, such as conditional independence or generalized equality constraints.
 These weights are used to form a smooth aggregation of model-specific effect estimates, yielding an estimator that is consistent for a \emph{weighted triangulation functional}.
 We show that the absolute difference between this functional and the true causal parameter can be bounded as a function of (i) the maximal bias among incorrect models and (ii) our ability to separate correct and incorrect models using observed data.
 We use this bound to provide conditions under which the bias of the triangulation functional is small, yielding a form of robustness to misspecification of some causal models through triangulation.
+In particular, we show the bias can be controlled if at least one candidate model is correct and testable from observed data.
 We demonstrate the effectiveness of the proposed method through simulations and an empirical application.

 \textbf{Contributions.} Our contributions can be viewed from two complementary perspectives.
 First, we advance the triangulation literature by providing a principled and quantitative method for combining causal effect estimates that achieves robustness to model misspecification by leveraging testable implications in the observed data.
 Second, we contribute to the literature on post-selection inference, which studies valid inference after data-driven model selection.
 Rather than selecting a single model, our approach avoids explicit selection by using smooth weights, thereby mitigating post-selection bias while still incorporating information from model diagnostics.
 Unlike recent work in causal discovery \citep{gradu2025valid, chang2026post}, which focuses on learning the full causal graph, our framework targets a more modest but practically important goal: testing a minimal set of assumptions required to identify a causal parameter and combining estimators of the identified functionals.